mosguinz/MATH325/Homework/hw4.md

 ### (b) Upper triangular matrices are always invertible.

-True.
-They would have a full rank and their reduced row echelon form would be the identity matrix.
+False.
+If there is a zero on the major diagonal, then they will not have a full rank.

 ### (c\) If $A$ is invertible, then $Ax = 0$ may have non-trivial solution.